IVF: In Vitro Fertilization

 - The first successful IVF baby was Louise Brown, who was born in 1978.

-- More than 4 million babies have been born worldwide by the use of the In Vitro Fertilization (IVF) method.
+- More than 1% of all babies born in the United States are conceived with the use of the In Vitro Fertilization (IVF) method.